sleem5482/ToolTip/README.md

 # ToolTip
-tooltip when you hover find the message
+# when you hover find the message with triangle